 NEW –TheCornellLab of Ornithology offers the following on building a proper Nest Box.

-NEW –The North American Bluebird Society (NABS) Nest Box Recommendation.
+NEW – North American Bluebird Society (NABS) Nest Box Recommendation.

 Gilbertson Nest Box Mounting System

 Steve Gilbertson has developed a very simple, effective, and inexpensive mounting system that works for most light to medium weight nest boxes.
 The main components of the system are a 5 foot long section of ½” electrical conduit and a 48” long piece of ½” diameter reinforcing bar (or rebar for short).
 These can easily be purchased at most home centers for a few dollars.
-The other hardware needed is a ½” EMT coupling with one ¾” screw to replace the shorter one at the bottom and possibly one or two ½” conduit straps to secure the top of the hole to the house.
+The other hardware needed is a ½” EMT coupling with one ¾” screw to replace the shorter one at the bottom.

 Once a suitable location is found for the box, the 48” rebar is pounded into the ground with a mallet to about an 18” or 24” depth.
 Then, the 5’ conduit is slid over the top of the rebar exposed above the ground with the ½” coupling on the bottom near the ground.
 The screws in the coupling are then tightened to the conduit and rebar to prevent turning relative to each other.
 Finally, the nest box can be mounted to the top of the pole using whatever method is suitable for the particular nest box design.
 Download a diagram showing the Gilbertson Mounting system here Nest box pole assembly and installation instructions- Download PDF.